Improving Brain Tumour Care surveys share your experiences and help create change

 Gender

-Grade 1 meningiomas are more common in women and it’s thought this may be linked to female hormones, while grade 2 and 3 types are equally common in men and women.
+Grade 1 meningiomas are more common in women and it’s thought that this may be linked to female hormones.
+Grade 2 meningiomas are equally common in men and women.
+Grade 3 meningiomas are much more common in men than in women.

 Hormones